Electric motorcycles and scooters: Motocross

 eMotoRacing founder Arthur Kowitz, and Pete Nicolosi, 2016 series points leader (as of race #6), vie for the lead during 2016's 1st race, held at Roebling Road, Georgia, US.

 eMotoRacing

 After the TTXGP concluded its 2013 race season, it pulled out of the US, and Arthur Kowitz, who had participated in the FIM eRoad Racing World Cup founded eMotoRacing to fill the void. eMotoRacing kicked off its first season in 2014, running in conjunction with AHRMA which gave access to ten high-profile tracks around the US.
 In addition to its regular race season, eMotoRacing held its first annual "Varsity Challenge" on July 11–13, 2014, at the New Jersey Motorsports Park, urging engineering teams from universities to race custom-built electric motorcycles.
 At the start of its third season in 2016, AHRMA announced it had adopted eMotoRacing's "eSuperSport" class as a permanent addition to their roadracing lineup.

+FIM E-Xplorer World Cup

+In July 2021 the FIM announced a new electric off-road series, the FIM E-Xplorer World Cup.
+The series was backed by Alejandro Agag who was involved in Extreme E, Formula E and the E1 Series.
+Teams of two riders, one make and one female, compete against each other in the series.

+The inaugural 2023 season had rounds in Catalonia, Spain, Crans-Montana in the Swiss Alps, the French region of Auvergne and a double header in the sand dunes of Sardinia.
+The Sardinia rounds were held in conjunction with the Extreme E series.
+Team MIE (Sandra Gomez and Jorge Zaragoza) won the series.